rasprague/m8c-piboy/README.md

 # Installation

-## Linux / Raspberry Pi (building from source)
+## building from source

-These instructions are tested with Raspberry Pi 3 B+ and Raspberry Pi OS with desktop (March 4 2021 release), but should apply for other Debian/Ubuntu flavors as well.
-The begining on the build process on OSX is slightly different at the start, and then the same once packages are installed.
+These instructions are tested with Raspberry Pi 3 B+ and the official RetroPie distribution.

 The instructions assume that you already have a working Linux desktop installation with an internet connection.

-Open Terminal and run the following commands:
+Open Terminal or SSH into you Pi and run the following commands:

-### Install required packages (Raspberry Pi, Linux)
+### Install required packages

 ```
 sudo apt update && sudo apt install -y git gcc make libsdl2-dev